A woman artist in 17th-century Portugal

 Josefa de Ayala, commonly called Josefa de Óbidos, is the only woman known to have worked as a painter in Portugal in the seventeenth century.
 After her death, publications about Portuguese artists celebrated her and marveled at the novelty of a woman artist.
 This painting of the Christ Child as Salvator Mundi (meaning savior of the world) is one of several versions that she painted near the end of her life.

 Ayala painted Jesus as a toddler standing on a pedestal.
 He looks at the viewer and makes the sign of blessing while holding an orb and a flag.
 The sphere, divided into three parts, represents the Earth with the three continents—Europe, Africa, and Asia—that had been known to Europeans prior to their arrival in the Americas in the late 15th century.
 This depiction continued to be used to represent the entire Earth as under Christ’s domain.
 The orb surmounted by a cross also represents Jesus as the savior of the world.
 Above the crown of flowers on his head is a subtle halo composed of radiating rays of light.
 Transparent lace covers his otherwise naked body and a rich mantle is draped around his back.
 The bright colors of the figure, pedestal, and curtains contrast with the black background.
-Baroque style that was popular during this period.
+This dramatic lighting and attention to reality effects (replicating observed reality) are characteristic of the naturalistic Baroque style that was popular during this period.
 The painting of the Christ Child as Salvator Mundi is signed and dated in gold above the tulips near Jesus’ feet.

 During Josefa de Ayala’s lifetime, Portugal was financially unstable and frequently at war.
 At her birth in 1630, Portugal was under Spanish rule, and only regained some of its former wealth and power after several decades.
 Nonetheless, Ayala worked in a region with wealthy art patrons.
 Although her hometown Óbidos was small, it was located between Lisbon, the capital, and Coimbra, the site of a university.
 In fact, many of her artworks were made for patrons in Coimbra.